someengineering/resoto.com/blog/2022/05-14-resotonotebook/index.md

 ### Aggregations

 With resotonotebook, you can rely on the power of Pandas, a popular python package for data analysis.
+Pandas allows you to use dataframe, a table-like object that allows you to easily query, filter and aggregate the data.
 To make an example, let's aggregate the number of cores of running instances per account per region:

 ![Aggregation](./img/aggregation-2.png)

 With this information, we can quickly identify the most expensive accounts to take cost reduction measures.

-I hope at this point resotonotebook whetted your appetite.
+I hope at this point resotonotebook has whetted your appetite.
 Let's install it and start playing with it!

 ## Installation